dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## Genes

-You might assume the entire genome is made of genes — sections of DNA that actively encode biological instructions — but that’s far from the case.
-A gene is a region of DNA that contains the instructions for making a functional product, usually a protein.
-This process typically involves two steps: the gene is first transcribed into messenger RNA (mRNA), and then translated into a protein (we’ll unpack this later.)
+You might assume the entire genome is made of **genes** — sections of DNA that actively encode biological instructions — but that’s far from the case.
+A gene is a **region of DNA** that contains the **instructions for making a functional product, usually a protein**.
+This process typically involves two steps: the gene is first **transcribed into messenger RNA (mRNA)**, and then **translated into a protein** (we’ll unpack this later.)

-Humans have around 21,000 protein-coding genes, yet these make up only about 2% of the total genome — roughly 60 million base pairs.
+Humans have around 21,000 protein-coding genes, yet these make up only about **2% of the total genome** — roughly 60 million base pairs.
 The rest of the genome includes non-coding DNA, which contains regulatory elements, non-coding RNAs, introns (non-coding parts within genes, we'll also get back to it later), repeat elements, and other sequences with varying or still-unknown functions.

 Gene sizes vary widely.
 Some are just a few hundred base pairs long; others stretch over 2 million base pairs.
-The median human gene spans about 24,000 base pairs, though much of that may be non-coding intronic sequence.
+The *median human gene spans about 24,000 base pairs*, though much of that may be non-coding intronic sequence.

-Genes are distributed unevenly across chromosomes.
+Genes are *distributed unevenly across chromosomes*.
 For example, chromosome 1, the largest, contains around 2,800 genes, while chromosome 22, despite being the second-shortest, carries about 750 genes.

 ### Gene in Python